 Instead, their linkage areas are allocated and initialized only the first time the process-class library EPF to which they belong is mapped into memory, and remain valid until the same process-class library EPF is unmapped from memory.
-If a program that uses that process-class library EPF is run several times between the mapping of the library EPF and its unmapping, the linkage will still be allocated and initialized only once.
+If a program that uses that process-class library EPF and its unmapping, the linkage will still be allocated and initialized only once.

 However, due to the restrictions described above, not all subroutines will work when built into a process-class library EPF.
-For the most part, all subroutines will work when built into program-class library EPFs, which do incur linkage allocation and initialization overhead for each program invocation.
+For the most part, all subroutines will work when built into program-class library EPFs, which do incur linkage allocation and initialization overhead for · each program invocation.
 The following sections are designed to help you determine, for each subroutine, whether it must be a program-class subroutine or can be in either class.